4 Most Common Product Pricing Methods + Pros/Cons of Each Method

 - Identify competitors in the market Look at companies like you.
 Who’s selling similar products or services?
 You should be conducting this research regardless because it’s also good to know and understand who your competition is.

-- Research their pricing and positioning strategies: Once you narrow down the list of competitors, dig into their pricing and positioning strategies to build a map of current trends.
+- Research their product pricing and positioning strategies: Once you narrow down the list of competitors, dig into their pricing and positioning strategies to build a map of current trends.

-- Average the price of all competitors: Creating a pricing map will help you understand what your competitors are doing individually.
+- Average the price of all competitors: Creating a product pricing map will help you understand what your competitors are doing individually.
 Calculate the average price of your product type across competitors.
 This will be your benchmark price.

 You don’t come by competitor-based pricing too often in SaaS.
 When you think competitor-based pricing, think big company chains like Walmart, Target, Best Buy, etc. You can find the same items for similar prices at these stores.
 For example, a 65” flatscreen at WalMart costs $478.
 But, if you price shop you’ll find that the same flatscreen costs $479.99 at both Best Buy and Target.